delmi302/colorclock/README.md

 Hello!

-This is CodeBerry's Color Clock project.
+This is my Color Clock project.

 You can look at the finished website here: